status203/lights-out/readme.md

 ## How
     dotnet run --project Src/LOConsole/

-See [this StackOverflow answer](https://gaming.stackexchange.com/a/11125) for a strategy for the 5x5 Lights Out.
+See [this StackExchange answer](https://gaming.stackexchange.com/a/11125) for a strategy for the 5x5 Lights Out.

 ## Why
 Because it has actual edge and corner cases?

+## When
+Whenever you like (and have access to a computer!).

 ## Where
 Wherever you like (and have access to a computer!).

-## When
-Whenever you like (and have access to a computer!).